Appointment of examiners

 Overview

-It is the supervisor’s responsibility to nominate suitable examiners with appropriate subject expertise and experience well in advance of the student submitting their thesis.
+It is the supervisor’s responsibility to nominate suitable examiners with appropriate subject expertise and experience well in advance of the student submitting their thesis (and at least eight weeks prior to the date of the oral examination).
 It is essential, therefore, that the student keeps their supervisor informed of progress towards thesis submission, so that a recommendation for the appointment of examiners can be made to the faculty in good time.
 Students who submit their thesis without first informing their supervisor should note that this may result in delays in the examination process if the examiners have not yet been appointed.
 All nominations for the appointment of examiners require faculty approval prior to the thesis being sent out.

 Supervisors should informally approach the external examiner(s) initially to verify their willingness to act and should then complete the Appointment of Examiners form for approval.
 Supervisors should also check that the proposed examiners are aware of the timescales for examination of the thesis and completion of examiners’ reports and are available to act within the relevant timescales.